jt7williams/100-assigment/README.md

 ![](images/main.png)

-The main.cpp file above starts by creating a child process and storing its value in pid_t children.
+The main.cpp file above, starts by creating a child process and storing its value in pid_t children.
 It then creates char* arg[2] ={"ps",NULL}, which is later used in execvp(arg[0],arg).
-It then checks for the value of children as it outputs to the console the processing ID of both the child and parent.
+It then checks for the value of children, as it outputs to the console the processing ID of both the child and parent.
 Lastly, it calls waitpid(children, &status, WNOHANG|WUNTRACED ), which when in child-process will execute wait(NULL) followed by an output that will let the user know the ending status of the child process.
 The output of this code is presented below.

 ![](images/output.jpg)